How to drink less

 The situation: It’s the weekend and you and your mates are going out.
 You want to join in on the fun but you know the main emphasis will be on downing drinks and getting hammered.
 How can you avoid the rounds without looking like a cheapskate out to ruin their night?

 How to abstain: Be sneaky.
-If telling the truth means your mates will still be fetching you booze and expecting you to keep up with them, tell a little white lie.
-Say you’re driving, ill and on antibiotics, and that you really can’t drink because you got trashed on Monday night and found yourself swinging from a lamppost naked, so don’t want to go there again.
+If telling the truth means your mates will still be buying you booze and expecting you to keep up with them, tell a little white lie.
+Say you’re driving, ill and on antibiotics.
+You can even have some fun with it; say that you really can’t drink because you got trashed on Monday night and found yourself swinging from a lamppost naked.
 Embellish details as you see fit to make sure the story is convincing.
-The beauty of this method is that you can also scarper before the night gets particularly ugly, if you wish to.
+The beauty of this method is that you can also head before the night gets particularly ugly.

 If you’re meeting up one-to-one

-The situation: You want to hang out with your best mate or date but you don’t want a boozy night.
+The situation: You want to hang out with your best mate, date or even a family member but you don’t want a boozy night.

 How to abstain: If you’re not very good at saying no to a pint, why not find some alternative things to do for a night off?
 Instead of going to the pub, consider going out for dinner, for coffee or to the cinema.